aceliwang/potatopsych/CEQ.md

 The discrepan

-Hiring more Aboriginal Liaison Officers and inclusion of peer workers into multidiscplinary care represent a shift away from merely addressing a diagnosis, however
+Hiring more Aboriginal Liaison Officers and inclusion of peer workers into multidiscplinary care represent a shift away from merely addressing a diagnosis and incorporating holistic care to

 Fortunately, efforts to recognise the importance of cultural safety have led to the introduction of